MatthiasBienvenu/cv/resume.typ

 )

 = Profile

 #resume-item[
-  - Seeking a research internship from early July to late August 2026.
+  - Seeking a *research internship* from early *July to late August 2026*.
   - Second-year engineering student, curious and motivated, with a passion for solving complex problems.
   - Actively involved in school associations and a strong team player.
   - Holds a valid driving license.